Every Proxy is an Android app that is used for sharing your phone’s internet connection with other devices without needing to root your phone.

 Change WiFi IP Address on Windows 10 for Every Proxy

-In the video above, I provided two ways how you can do this, if you can’t watch the video, here is a quick way to do it.
+In the video above, I provided two ways how you can do this, below I am only going to show one way, step by step.

-Step 1: Tap the Windows button on your keyboard or use your mouse to access your menu at the bottom left.
+Step 1: Tap the Windows button on your keyboard or use your mouse to access your menu on the bottom left of your monitor.

-Step 2: Type “Proxy Settings” and click the option that says Proxy Settings.
+Step 2: Type “Proxy Settings” without the quotes and click the option that says Proxy Settings.

 Step 3: Under Manual Proxy Setup, turn on Use a Proxy Server.